eGovStack/core-services/egov-user/README.md

 f) `POST /users/_updatenovalidate`

 End-point to update the user details without otp validations.
-User's username, type and tenantId are not update and ignored in update.
+User's username, type and tenantId are not updated and ignored in update.

 g) `POST /profile/_update`

-This is used to migrate data from one index to another index
+End-point to update user profile.
+This allows partial update on user's account.

 h) `POST /password/_update`